 Where do I get a recorder for my 3rd, 4th, or 5th Grade child?

-The recorders that our 3rd, 4th, and 5th grade students will be learning to play are commonly known as "Soprano Recorders".
-This is important to know because soprano recorders are one of the smallest recorders and there are many different types of recorders available for purchase online or in stores.
+The recorders that our 3rd, 4th, and 5th grade students will play are commonly known as "Soprano Baroque Recorders".
+This is important to know because soprano baroque recorders are one of the smallest recorders and there are many different types of recorders available for purchase online or in stores.
 Soprano recorders have been widely used by students in elementary music classrooms across the country for decades.
 These instruments are a part of the flute family and help prepare students for playing wind instruments should they decide to enter middle school band.

 These instruments are fairly inexpensive, costing on average anywhere from $5-$10 depending on where you get them from.
 Yamaha recorders are a very durable and affordable brand of recorder which are sure to resist cracks and breaks from frequent drops and storage in backpacks.
 Made of very durable plastic and a three piece construction, this recorder makes tuning easy and cleaning easier.
 The three piece construction also allows the recorder to be easily disassembled for easy cleaning with warm and soapy water.
 It also comes with a protective bag that helps to keep the instrument clean from the elements.

 If you would like to shop locally for a Soprano recorder, below are three nearby locations that sell them:

 Located in: Shoppes of Silver Lakes

 Address: 18251 Pines Blvd, Pembroke Pines, FL 33029

 Address: 17035 Pines Blvd, Pembroke Pines, FL 33027

 Address: 17886 NW 2nd St, Pembroke Pines, FL 33029